Download Lightroom presets and LUTs, absolutely free. Use the presets to add creativity and style to your photos.

 What you'll be creating

-On this tutorial we will create an emotional scene of a girl in an emotional underwater dreamscape.
-We will use some essential techniques in doing photo manipulation.
-We will use masking, brush tool, some filter, color adjustments and textures all through the steps in this tutorial.
+In this tutorial we will create an emotional scene of a girl in an emotional underwater dreamscape.
+We will use some essential techniques for doing photo manipulation.
+We will use masking, brush tool, some filter, color adjustments, and textures all through the steps in this tutorial.
 Use Adobe Photoshop CC to fully follow this tutorial.
-Some filter used in this tutorial will not be available in photoshop CS.
-Don’t forget a glass of coffee and optionally a pack of cigarette for your companion.
+Some filters used in this tutorial will not be available in Photoshop CS.
+Don’t forget a glass of coffee and optionally a pack of cigarettes for your companion.
 Ready..?

 We need to alter the direction of the image by positioning the light rays on the left side.
 To do this, hit Ctrl+T to activate the free transform tool.
-Right click on the image to show free transform option box.
+Right-click on the image to show the free transform option box.
 Choose flip horizontal.